phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 {{< button-custom centered="true" href="https://tally.so/r/w2ODaj" text="Sign Up to Volunteer!">}}

-{{< figure class="figure-center" src="/images/Volunteers1(EugenefixingAP).jpg" caption="Eugene Ryoo and Andre M setting up a node on East Clearfield St near the Allegheny MFL stop" attr="Leanne Przybylowski" attrlink="#" alt="Photo taken in a community garden, showing an antenna mounted on a roof in the foreground, and in the background, far in the distance, a larger antenna facing it." >}}
+{{< figure class="figure-center" src="/images/volunteerspicture1.jpg" caption="PCW Staff and Volunteers during an install at the rooftop of PCW's HQ" attr="Leanne Przybylowski" attrlink="#" alt="Photo taken in a community garden, showing an antenna mounted on a roof in the foreground, and in the background, far in the distance, a larger antenna facing it." >}}

 ## Tech Volunteers